 What is Caldolor?

-Caldolor (ibuprofen) is a nonsteroidal anti-inflammatory drug (NSAID).
+Caldolor injection (ibuprofen) is a nonsteroidal anti-inflammatory drug (NSAID).
 Ibuprofen works by reducing hormones that cause inflammation and pain in the body.

 Caldolor injection is used to reduce fever and treat pain.

-Before taking Caldolor
+Before taking this medicine

 To make sure Caldolor is safe for you, tell your doctor if you have:

-a history of heart attack, stroke, or blood clot;
+a heart attack, stroke, or blood clot;

-a history of stomach ulcer or bleeding;
+stomach ulcers or bleeding;

 liver or kidney disease;